 New Quilts from an Old Favorite: Bow Tie

-One of the exhibits currently on display is the New Quilts from an Old Favorite: Bow Tie exhibit.
+One of the exhibits on display when we visited was the New Quilts from an Old Favorite: Bow Tie exhibit.
 Quilt makers were challenged to create original quilts based on classic Bow Tie block patterns.
 Quilters from thirteen U.S. states and Taiwan modified Bow Tie Block designs in imaginative ways.
 We were fascinated at the way these quilters took the traditional design and wove it into their quilts.
 Look carefully and you will find this block in each of the quilts.

 I have always loved miniatures but these quilts took it to an extreme level.
 These miniature quilts must be no more than 24 inches on a side and are made with every bit as much detail and intricate design as full size quilts.
 They call this the “Oh Wow!” exhibit, because you really can’t say anything other than Wow when you view these miniature masterpieces.